lionell/sequential-method/README.md

  * `#x@yP[x, y] = @y#xP[x, y]`

 ## Examples
-Let's look at example how this works.
+Let's look closer at examples.

 **Example 1.** First example, has only one branch.
 It shows how exactly sequences is expanding when implication and disjunction are in charge.